a2ankitrai/2KX7/Java/Thread_n_Concurrency.md

 ### Semaphores

 Counting semaphores are used to control the number of activities that can access a certain resource or perform a given action at the same time.
 Counting semaphores can be used to implement resource pools such as database connection pools or to impose a bound on a collection.

 A Semaphore manages a set of virtual permits; the initial number of permits is passed to the Semaphore constructor.
 Activities can acquire permits (as long as some remain) and release permits when they are done with them.
 If no permit is available, acquire blocks until one is (or until interrupted or the operation times out).
 The release method returns a permit to the semaphore.
 A degenerate case of a counting semaphore is a binary semaphore, a Semaphore with an initial count of one.
 A binary semaphore can be used as a mutex with nonreentrant locking semantics; whoever holds the sole permit holds the mutex.

+A semaphore controls access to a shared resource by using permits in java.

+- If permits are greater than zero, then semaphore allow access to shared resource.
+- If permits are zero or less than zero, then semaphore does not allow access to shared resource.

+These permits are sort of counters, which allow access to the shared resource.
+Thus, to access the resource, a thread must be granted a permit from the semaphore.

+**Methods**

+- void acquire( ) throws InterruptedException
+- void release( )

 ### Barriers